caloutw/ROCm-Stable-Diffusion-WebUI-gfx1151/README.md

 ## Result

-Generated a 1536×960 image with `AnythingXL`, taking about 41 seconds.
+Generated a 1536×960 image with `AnythingXL`, taking about 41 seconds (20 steps, Euler a, 1.5s/it).

 Note: the **first** generation takes ~20 minutes, because MIOpen has to JIT-compile GPU kernels for your specific shapes on first use.
 Subsequent generations reuse the cache and are fast.